9 Xiao3 Chu4 (or Xu4) 小畜

 The text of Xiao Chu reflects the anxiety of waiting.
 It suggests that a person prone to aggression, in an inferior position or with limited capabilities, restrains and enhances himself in preparation for the day of action.
 The line text discusses whether the small one can be counted on, and how to rely on it.

-Text: Xiao Chu (little feeding), (which can obtain) smooth progress.
-Dense clouds (are gathering) but it doesn’t rain; (they are) coming from my border in the west.
+Xiao Chu (little feeding): It can obtain smooth progress.
+Dense clouds are gathering but it does not rain; they are coming from my border in the west.

-Commentary on the text: Xiao Chu (little feeding); (the one of) tenderness (i.e. line 4) attains its right position, with those above and below responding to it, which is Xiao Chu.
-(Xiao Chu exhibits its norm in the form of) perseverance (like the internal trigram Qian) and Xun (prostrating and exhibiting submissiveness).
-(Masculine lines 2 and 5, the ones of) rigidity (occupy) the core position (so) aspiration can be realised; thus it will progress smoothly.
-Dense clouds (are gathering) but it doesn’t rain, (signifying that) what it is yearning for is to move forward.
-Coming from my border in the west, (signifying that) what is planned has not yet been carried through.
+Commentary on the text: Xiao Chu (little feeding): The one of tenderness (i.e. line 4) attains its right position, with those above and below responding to it; this is called Xiao Chu.
+Xiao Chu exhibits its norm in the form of perseverance like the internal trigram Qian2 and Xun prostrating and exhibiting submissiveness.
+Those of rigidity (masculine lines 2 and 5) occupy the core position so that aspiration can be realised; thus it will progress smoothly.
+Dense clouds are gathering but it doesn’t rain, signifying what it is yearning for is to move forward.
+Coming from my border in the west, which signifies what is planned has not yet been carried through.

 From the viewpoint of the structure of a hexagram, Xiao Chu presents one feminine line serving five masculine lines.
 Feminine line 4 at its right position interacts with the masculine lines above and below.
 This signifies that femininity is influencing masculinity but not widely or strongly enough.
 It can proceed smoothly; however it is not the time to take full action, i.e. it still needs to make an effort and wait for the right time to carry out what is intended.